More scholarships being awarded than ever before

 Articles of Gratitude

-Read the story of Kyle Tibbs in the latest edition of Articles of Gratitude.
+Read these stories and many more in the latest edition of Articles of Gratitude.

 “I met so many students who came to the university with hopes and dreams, many from struggling families or as the first in their family to go to college and they have gone on to have successful and fulfilling lives.
 I want every student coming from our corner of the world to get the opportunity of a great Marshall education.” -Marti Knisley, Marshall Alumna and donor